Activities – All the fun things that are done during the day at Wa-Klo

 Inters — Girls who have completed grades 5 & 6.

-Jaffrey – Dr. Maurer’s dog.
-Also, the town in which Wa-Klo is located.
+Jaffrey – The town in which part of Wa-Klo is located.

 Jen-Klo – The building for all theatrical events.
 The building is named after Miss JENsen and Miss KLOberg, previous owners of Wa-Klo.